nurpax/c64jasm/docs-src/docs/index.md

 Breaking the above rules may lead to inconsistent results.
 This is because c64jasm aggressively caches the results of plugin invocations in watched compile mode.

 ## Release notes

+c64jasm 0.6.0 (released on 2019-07-26):
+- Add object literals
+- Add "smart disassembly": support disassembling only addresses that are known to contain machine code instructions.
+Available in the CLI tool with --disasm.

 c64jasm 0.5.1 (released on 2019-07-18):
 - Allow uppercase hex in numeric literals.